sitewhere/sitewhere/README.md

 ---

+## NOTE: SiteWhere 2.0 EA1 is an early access release of the new architecture and is considered an "alpha" quality preview.
+This release is not intended for production use!
+Some of the core functionality will change significantly before the 2.0 GA release

 SiteWhere is an industrial-strength open source IoT Application Enablement Platform that facilitates the ingestion, storage, processing, and integration of device data at massive scale.
 SiteWhere is based on a modern microservices architecture and has